25 Hidden Culinary Gems: A Foodie’s Dream

 Pinchos and tapas typical of the Basque Country, Spain.
 Selection of different types of foods to choose from.
 San Sebastian

-With more Michelin stars than any other city in the world, San Sebastian’s gastronomic ranking as one of the best foodie destinations is secure.
-Famous for pintxos, and Basque tapas, many bars, and restaurants offer pintxos as a perfect way to capture the culinary flavors of this city.
-Other gastro experiences here include wine tours, visits to the many local markets and even taking courses at the city’s Gastronomic University.
+With more Michelin stars than any other city worldwide, San Sebastian’s gastronomic ranking as one of the best foodie destinations is secure.
+Famous for pintxos and Basque tapas, many bars and restaurants offer pintxos as a perfect way to capture the culinary flavors of this city.
+Other gastro experiences include wine tours, visits to the many local markets, and even taking courses at the city’s Gastronomic University.

 21. Shanghai, China